MultiTonic/thinking-dataset/docs/07_FAQ.md

 ### General Questions

 **Q: What is the "Dark Thoughts" thinking-dataset project?**
-- A: The "Dark Thoughts" thinking-dataset project aims to develop a comprehensive dataset of hypothetical scenarios involving ethical dilemmas and cognitive biases.
+- A: The "Dark Thoughts" thinking-dataset project aims to develop a comprehensive dataset focused on hypothetical scenarios involving ethical dilemmas, cognitive biases, and complex decision-making processes.
 The goal is to analyze and simulate human cognitive processes and train AI models in reasoning, ethics, and decision-making.

 **Q: Who can contribute to this project?**
 - A: Anyone is welcome to contribute!
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to get involved.